 I am known as the Girl with the Tree Tattoo and I love ballroom dancing.
 Ok, I’ll be honest, I’m addicted to ballroom dancing.
 Never in my life have I experienced anything quite like it.
 You walk into a studio thinking you’re just going to learn some fun dance steps, but you end up going through an incredible journey of transformation and self-discovery.
 I have been dancing for almost three years and competing for about a year and a half.

 My name came from the tree of life tattoo I have on my back, including a silhouette of Gene Kelly from Singin’ in the Rain as a symbol of my love of dance.
-If you want, you can read more about the backstory of my tattoo.

 I’m currently recovering from a bit of a setback.
 I was supposed to compete in the United States Dance Championships in September for a national title and the “Best of the Best” event at Ohio Star Ball in November.
 But a week before USDC, my teacher broke his wrist.
 You can’t dance ballroom with a cast, and unfortunately, his recovery schedule does not correspond with the timing of Ohio Star Ball.
 So after nine months of planning and preparation, two dreams were snuffed out.

 Teacher had surgery to repair the fractures in his wrist and he is still in a cast for several more weeks, but he is back in the dance studio teaching again.
 I am slowly letting go of the lost dreams and building new ones.
-To read more about how I coped with the loss, check out my free eBook.

 Something any new reader should know about me is I always strive to keep my writing honest.
 Painful honesty with a side of dark humor is how one friend describes it.
 I take all of my dark thoughts and feelings and expose them to the light.
 I struggle daily with what I call my demons, which include my self-doubt, my fears, my anxieties, my trust issues, etc. My goal with this honesty is to let others who might be struggling know they are not alone.
 And know that if I can still pursue my dreams, so can they.